David-Bugaboo/Twentyheim/Treasures.md

 within this volume, a wizard may use the Raise Zombie spell to create an animated
 skeleton instead.
 The wizard simply casts cast Raise Zombie in the normal way, but
 instead of a zombie, a skeleton is added to the warband.
 If this spell is successfully
-cast Out of Game, the wizard has the option of paying 30gc to upgrade the
+cast Out of Game, the wizard has the option of paying 30 coroas to upgrade the
 skeleton to an armoured skeleton.
 The warband may still only contain one zombie,
 skeleton, or armoured skeleton at any one time.
 The wizard does not need to be
 carrying the book to use this ability, it may be stored in his vault.